gldog/anonymize_jira_users/README.md

 ## Command "inactive-users"

-If you like to anonymize users in bulk, you need a list of these users.
+If you like to anonymize users in bulk you need a list of users.
 Without the Anonymizer, you retrieved this list somehow.

-You can proceed doing so, but the command `inactive-users` could ease this.
-It retrieves a list of inactive, not-yet anonymized users.
-You can give groups with user to exclude by parameter `--exclude-groups`.
+The command `inactive-users` could ease this.
+It retrieves a list of inactive, not yet anonymized users.

+You can give groups with users to exclude by parameter `--exclude-groups`.

 This command cannot retrieve deleted users.